pqtriick/Homes/README.md

 * /addhome [Name] | Add home
 * /homes | Open the main GUI with all features
 * /checkhomes [Player] | View homes of a player (Even Offlineplayers!) and delete / teleport to it.
+* /reloadvalues | Reload values from the options file.

 # Config
 * Currently only config support for saving data because there is no need for db.